background

 What is a Good DSCR?

-The debt service coverage ratio (DSCR) is a practical tool for investors and lenders to analyze the credit profile of a given property based on its income potential, which determines its estimated debt capacity.
+The debt service coverage ratio (DSCR) is a practical tool for investors and lenders to analyze the credit profile of a property based on its income potential, which determines its estimated debt capacity.

-• Higher DSCR → A higher DSCR implies that the property’s income is more than sufficient to meet its annual financial obligations comfortably (i.e. sufficient “cushion” to prevent defaulting on the loan even if the global economy unexpectedly entered a recession).
+• Higher DSCR → A higher DSCR implies that the property’s income is more than sufficient to meet its annual financial obligations comfortably (i.e. sufficient “cushion” to prevent defaulting on the loan even if the global economy unexpectedly enters a recession).

 • Lower DSCR → In contrast, a lower DSCR coincides with greater credit risk (and represents a potential “red flag”), where the lender must perform rigorous diligence in anticipation of the worst-case scenario.